anmmashud/anmmashud.github.io/_pages/about.md

 **About Me**

-I’m A.N.M. `Mashud`, a passionate `data scientist` and `researcher`, deeply focused on turning raw data into meaningful, actionable insights.
+I’m **A.N.M.
+Mashud**, a passionate **Data Analyst**, deeply focused on turning raw data into meaningful, actionable insights.
 With hands-on experience in tools like `Excel`, `SQL`, `Python`, and `Tableau`, I’m all about making complex data challenges simpler and more accessible.

-Right now, I’m working on an exciting AI-driven model designed to help aspiring data analysts learn and grow.
-I’m always pushing myself to expand my expertise, diving deep into machine learning, data science, and statistical analysis.
+Currently, I serve as a **Brand Representative** at [Interactive Cares](https://interactivecares.com), a **Campus Ambassador** for the [National Eco Olympiad 2025](), a **Team Member** at [NUSDF Bangladesh](https://nusdfbd.com), and a **Volunteer** at the [Bangladesh Red Crescent Society (BDRCS)](https://bdrcs.org).

-Feel free to browse through my work, and don’t hesitate to reach out if you're interested in collaborating, sharing insights, or simply learning more!
+I’m always exploring new ways to enhance my skills in data analysis, continuously learning and applying advanced techniques in statistical analysis, machine learning, and data science.
+My goal is to transform raw data into meaningful insights that drive informed decision-making.

 ---